FCOO/jquery-bootstrap-message/README.md

 Read, list, display, and marks message read from json meta-data file and markdown source-files Using [jquery-bootstrap](https://github.com/FCOO/jquery-bootstrap) to create interface and [jquery-bootstrap-markdown](https://github.com/FCOO/jquery-bootstrap-markdown) to convert and display markdown-files

+If the loading of the file fails a reload will be scheduled 1s later and will be repeated with increased interval on repeating fails

 ## Installation
 ### bower